-Matthew Pattinson, Empowered Startups, is an advocate for using the entrepreneurial method to foster sustainability and social innovation.
+Matthew Pattinson, Empowered Startups, advocates using the entrepreneurial method to foster sustainability and social innovation.
 He put together the following how-to guest post demystifying the process.

 We as change-makers tend to focus on the social or environmental problem that we seek to address and don’t fully consider who is our donor, what problems are we are solving for them, and why will they donate money to our organizations.
 The lean canvas makes defining how we create value for the donor explicit.

-There are several variations of the lean and business model canvases now floating around for non-profits and social ventures.
-However, I think that the lean canvas is still the best way for a non-profit to understand and communicate its model.
+Several variations of the lean and business model canvases are now floating around for non-profits and social ventures.
+However, the lean canvas is still the best way for a non-profit to understand and communicate its model.

 A business model is a story about how an organization creates, delivers, and captures value.

-If you are not yet familiar with the lean canvas, I recommend referring to Ash Maurya’s post Why Lean Canvas vs Business Model Canvas? and Steve Mullen’s post An Introduction to Lean Canvas.
-In this post I will cover when is it beneficial for a non-profit to use a canvas, why the lean canvas is the best option, and how to model a non-profit.
+If you are not yet familiar with the lean canvas, I recommend referring to Ash Maurya’s post Why Lean Canvas vs Business Model Canvas? and Steve Mullen’s An Introduction to Lean Canvas.
+In this post, I will cover when it is beneficial for a non-profit to use a canvas, why the lean canvas is the best option, and how to model a non-profit.

 When to use a canvas?